-Kickback may occur when the moving saw chain near the upper quadrant of the bar nose contacts a solid object or is pinched.
+Kickback occurs when the upper quadrant of the bar nose contacts a solid object or is pinched.

 The reaction of the cutting force of the chain causes a rotational force on the chainsaw in the direction opposite to the chain movement.
 This may fling the bar up and back in an uncontrolled arc mainly in the plane of the bar.
 Under some cutting circumstances the bar moves towards the operator, who may suffer severe or fatal injury.